David-Carlson/David-Carlson.github.io/black.md

 With the help of a friend, Seán Ceallaigh, we built a graphics shader that simulates the light that hot objects give off - black-body radiation.
-This is the reason that hot stoves are red and stars are light blue.
+This effect causeshot stoves to be red and stars to look whitish-blue.
 <!--more-->

 The heart of the algorithm is a function that takes a temperature and a wavelength